 Especially on defense, the absences made a glaring difference.
 Without Carriker's and Orakpo's abilities to penetrate the pocket and pressure the passer, Andy Dalton had the time to plant his feet and launch bombs down field to a waiting A.J.
 Green.
 Sure, the secondary looked like hell, but they've always looked like hell.
 To have a fighting chance, the Skins need to be capable of disrupting the quarterback and forcing him into bad decisions.

-In the words of our young (and battered) quarterback, "You can't replace a Brian Orakpo.
+In the words of our young (and battered) quarterback, "You can't replace a Trent Williams, just like you can't replace Brian Orakpo.
 Or Carriker.
 You have to move on."
-With that in mind, let's get to injury news., just like you can't replace
+With that in mind, let's get to injury news.

 LT Trent Williams—After injuring his knee on the second play of the home opener, Williams attempted an unsuccessful return.
 Jordan Black, who last played in the 2010 season, was tasked with protecting RGIII's blind side, and you know the rest.
 Very, very fortunately given Williams' history of knee issues, MRIs showed no structural damage to the joint, just a bone bruise.
 His recovery timeline is uncertain, as is his status for week four.